 IPMA’s History, compiled by Klaus Pannenbäcker and Sebastian Dworatschek for our 40th Anniversary, in 2005

-Did you know that IPMA (International Project Management Association) is our third name in 40 years?
-The first name was IMSA (International Management Systems Association).
+Did you know that IPMA (International Project Management Association) is our third name in over 49 years?
+Our first name was IMSA (International Management Systems Association).

 1965 This group of people founded the IMSA, independent from companies and officially located in Switzerland, the most respected and politically neutral country in Western Europe in these days of the “ColdWar”.
 Insiders called this decision very beneficial for Roland Gutsch.
 He lived in Friedrichshafen at the North shore of the Lake of Constance so it was very convenient for him to take the ferry to Switzerland for chocolates and cigarettes.